zink-lang/zink/README.md

     Z --> V[(EVM)]
 ```

-Here we highly recommand you to choose `rust` as the language of your smart contracts
+Here we highly recommend you to choose `rust` as the language of your smart contracts
 which will unlock all of the following features:

-- **Safe**: `rustc` is wathcing you!
+- **Safe**: `rustc` is watching you!
 Furthermore, after compiling your rust code to WASM,
   `zinkc` will precompute all of the stack and memory usages in your contracts to ensure they
   are safe in EVM bytecode as well!